 Our continued close relationships with our partnering schools has brought many benefits to our students and our schools.
 Because we share students, there is no tuition to pay to the host school, keeping our costs to the price of a ticket and spending money.
 We also often share host families between students which can help grow life-long relationships, family to family.
 Our faculty and staff benefit from the connections made between schools by learning from each other’s practice and even connecting our schools’ curricula with activities done virtually between schools.
 Our faculty has visited our partner schools and they have personally visited our school, giving us real hands-on knowledge and understanding for what and where our students will be learning and spending time.
 A trust has been built between us, and that is priceless when we place our students in their hands.

-Students who are accepted do not pay for tuition or room and board, but must pay a $350 fee and for their round trip transportation to Argentina, which averages about $1,300 from Minneapolis-St. Paul.
+Students who are accepted do not pay for tuition or room and board, but must pay a $350 fee and for their round trip transportation.
 We encourage parents to talk about this opportunity with their child.
 Please contact Global Advantage Program coordinator Brad Casey with any questions.

 Students interested in applying should first understand and meet the following qualifying criteria;

 - Students must be in good academic standing with no outstanding credits needing recovery.

 - Students must have completed their 10th grade before the exchange.

 - Students must be in good financial standing with DeLaSalle High School.